 Blue collection boxes are generally picked up on Christmas Eve.
 However, if there are multiple pick up times, many will forgo pick ups after noon on Christmas Eve.

+Most post offices are indeed open on Christmas eve, but their hours will be reduced.
 To find out the USPS office hours, check your local office's website starting mid-November.
 There you will find extended hours as well as any shortened hours as the holiday draws near.
 Locations have shortened lobby and office hours on December 24.
 The hours are usually posted in the lobby and on doors as well as on the location's website.

 Additionally, if you have packages that need to be sent for Christmas Eve arrival, you should check the Mail-By Dates section of the USPS Holiday Newsroom website.
 Depending on the type of shipping you select, the last day for sending may be anywhere from mid-December to several days before Christmas.
 By keeping this in mind, your package will arrive on time.